A Nazi Controversy Deep in the Solar System

 Some scientists wish the New Horizons team never came up with a nickname in the first place, and for reasons unrelated to Nazis.
 “My biggest concern is writing scientific papers about this object,” Buie said.
 “Twenty years from now, somebody wants to search to find old work on it, and if I’m not using the name known to history, then people aren’t going to be able to find my work.”

-I asked him what would happen if he doesn’t like the name everyone else—including Stern and other parties whose opinion would carry significant weight, like NASA headquarters—gets behind.
+I asked him what would happen if he doesn’t like the name everyone else—including Stern and other parties whose opinion would carry significant weight, such as NASA headquarters—gets behind.
 Given the weight this name now carries, would he really have a choice?
 “It doesn’t seem like it, but I don’t know,” he said.
-“If they come up with something and I say, ‘I can’t stand this, don’t do it,’ are they going to listen to me?
+“If they come up with something and I say, ‘I can’t stand this; don’t do it,’ are they going to listen to me?
 Until it happens, I can’t know.”

 If the team suggests—and the committee approves—something other than Ultima Thule, NASA will have to unleash a fresh round of publicity for the object.
 And it might be difficult to wrench away the current label after spending so much time trying to get the public to care about it.
 “People are going to connect that title to the object just because it was used in the public arena, in the flyby, no matter what we rename it,” says Susan Benecchi, an astronomer at the Planetary Science Institute and a New Horizons member.

-Naturally, the scientists I spoke with hope that the public pays more attention to the findings from the New Horizon mission.
+Naturally, the scientists I spoke with hope that the public pays more attention to the findings from the New Horizons mission.
 The first batch appeared in the journal Science this week and found, among other things, that MU69 has remained in pristine condition since the tumultuous formation of the solar system billions of years ago.
 The International Astronomical Union gives discoverers 10 years to submit name proposals, but Buie and others are anxious to get this one done sooner rather than later.

 “It was just an amazing find and an amazing investigation that’s going to rewrite textbooks for years to come,” he said.